 Maintenance Enforcement may decide not to enforce the Order if there is a change in the child’s status that makes the child no longer eligible for child support payments.
 Sometimes there are conditions attached to the payer making child support payments, and those conditions are no longer met.
 For example, if the Order stated that child support must be paid while the child attended school, and the child no longer attends school, then the Support Order will not be enforced.
 Also, the child may no longer live with the parent who receives the child support.
 Maintenance Enforcement would not likely enforce the collection of child support in these cases.

-Court applications in the Court of Queen’s Bench can be complicated and it is recommended that you hire a lawyer if you want to vary your Support Order.
+Court applications in the Court of Queen’s Bench can be complicated, and it is recommended that you hire a lawyer if you want to vary your Support Order.
 If you cannot afford a lawyer, then you may apply to Legal Aid for financial assistance.
 If you do not qualify for Legal Aid, it is possible to make an application on your own.
-The Family Law Information centre has self-help kits for a nominal fee.
-Their phone number in Calgary is 403-297-6600, and in Edmonton780-415-0404.
-For toll free access to these offices from elsewhere in Alberta, the government RITE line is 310-0000.
+The Family Law Information center has self-help kits for a nominal fee.
+Their phone number in Calgary is 403-297-6600 and in Edmonton780-415-0404.
+For toll-free access to these offices from elsewhere in Alberta, the government RITE line is 310-0000.

 Dial-A-Law is a Calgary Legal Guidance public service project funded in part by the Alberta Law Foundation.